suhlig/bitbar-thyme/README.markdown

 ## Install

+Assuming `~/.bitbar` is your plugins folder:

 ```
-cd ~/.bitbar # or wherever your bitbar plugin folder is
-ln -s $(which bitbar-thyme) bitbar-thyme.1s
+cp contrib/bitbar-thyme ~/.bitbar/bitbar-thyme.1s
 ```

 ## Development

-The script in `bin` is made for use with chruby, and it calls the actual Ruby script in `libexec` as part of that.
-Feel free to copy (instead of symlink) it in order to make it fit your environment.
+The script in `contrib` is made for use with chruby, and it calls the actually installed gem's `bin` script as part of that.
+Feel free to change it in order to make it fit your environment.